Could pregnancy app data be used to prosecute abortions? Legal experts say yes - NewsBreak

 TAMPA, Fla.
 (WFLA) — Many women use reproductive health apps to plan or prevent pregnancy.
 Now, a new study finds the most popular apps have weak privacy protections.

-Women enter the most sensitive data into these apps: information about their cycle, pregnancy, and doctor appointments.
+Women enter the most sensitive data into these apps: information about their cycle, pregnancy, and doctor appointments.‘Sickening’: Odessa preschool owner physically abused child, sheriff says

 The concern is these apps don’t just put your privacy at risk but also possibly your freedom.